Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Results

-The results presented in Table 2 demonstrate that the benefits of line drawing pretraining extend beyond ResNet architectures to modern detection-based backbones.
-The YOLO-v8 model pretrained on line drawings achieves 0.68823 accuracy on ImageNet-1k classification, representing a 0.958 percentage point improvement over the color-only baseline (0.67865).
-While the absolute magnitude of improvement is smaller than observed in our STL10 experiments (Table 1), the consistent direction of the effect across architectures and datasets provides strong evidence for the generalizability of our approach.

-The reduced magnitude of improvement on ImageNet-1k compared to STL10 can be attributed to several factors.
-First, ImageNet-1k represents a substantially more challenging classification task with 1000 classes compared to STL10's 10 classes, potentially limiting the relative impact of pretraining strategies.
-Second, the YOLO-v8 backbone incorporates architectural innovations designed for object detection, including feature pyramid networks and attention mechanisms that may already capture some of the structural biases induced by line drawing pretraining.
+To validate that our findings are not limited to a single architectural class, we conducted additional experiments with both transformer-based and detection-oriented models.
+As shown in Table \ref{tab:vit_results}, applying our structure-first curriculum to a ViT-Tiny architecture on the STL10 dataset yields a substantial performance increase, boosting accuracy from 55.04\% to 60.97\%.
+This demonstrates that the benefits of structural learning are highly effective for modern transformer models.

+Furthermore, to test our approach on different model types and at a larger scale, we used a YOLO-v8 backbone on the ImageNet-1k dataset.
+The results in Table \ref{tab:yolo_results} show a consistent, albeit more modest, improvement from 67.87\% to 68.82\%.
+This confirms that the positive effects of our curriculum extend to modern detection-based backbones and scale to more complex, large-scale datasets.

-Notably, the YOLO-v8 results corroborate our central hypothesis that line drawing pretraining induces beneficial inductive biases that transfer across visual domains.
-The consistency of this effect across both discriminative (ResNet) and detection-oriented (YOLO) architectures suggests that the underlying mechanism—enhanced focus on structural features—is architecture-agnostic and represents a fundamental property of the pretraining data rather than specific architectural interactions.
+Notably, these results corroborate our central hypothesis that an initial learning phase on line drawings induces beneficial inductive biases that transfer across visual domains.
+The convergent evidence from convolutional (ResNet-18, YOLO-v8) and transformer-based (ViT-Tiny) architectures establishes this structure-first approach as a broadly applicable technique for improving visual representation learning.

-These findings have important implications for practical deployment scenarios.
-The YOLO-v8 experiments demonstrate that line drawing pretraining can be effectively integrated into modern computer vision pipelines without requiring specialized architectural modifications.
-Furthermore, the maintained performance benefits on the large-scale ImageNet-1k benchmark indicate that our approach scales beyond smaller datasets and toy problems to real-world classification tasks.

-The convergent evidence from both ResNet-18 (Table 1) and YOLO-v8 (Table 2) architectures establishes line drawing pretraining as a broadly applicable technique for improving visual representation learning, with potential applications spanning classification, detection, and other computer vision tasks.